Emergency room sign - when to perform nasotracheal suctioning

 The main goal of effective suctioning is to prevent hypoxia.
 Whether the hypoxia stems from a fluid (vomit, blood, or mucus) or a physical obstruction (tissue, foreign body, or teeth), your main goal in managing the airway is to keep the patient oxygenated.

 Recognizing the early signs of hypoxia is the first step in airway management.
 This will also help you determine whether your patient needs an advanced airway (endotracheal or nasotracheal intubation).
-Signs and symptoms of hypoxia include:
+The signs and symptoms of hypoxia include:

 • Dyspnea – one of the first signs of respiratory distress